 Sometimes it's hard to be a songwriter.
 You may always be expected to have a hit, no matter what you're feeling, what you're not feeling, or what's happening in your life.
 Writers go through dry spells of creativity all the time; often in times, they least expect it.

 Songwriting shouldn't have to be a chore or a source of anxiety.
 Sure it can be extremely challenging, but the challenge should excite you and be a source of happiness in your life.
-If you find yourself in a creative rut and need to lighten the mood, try these songwriting exercises out.
+Try these songwriting exercises out if you find yourself in a creative rut and need to lighten the mood.